 We decline to adopt the blanket approach proposed by ORA for forecasting all O&M expenses.
 ORA’s proposed methodology fails to consider that there may be legitimate reasons why a forecast should not be based on the five-year average.
 Cal-Am generally projected expenses based on a five-year historical average escalated for inflation but provided justification as to why exceptions should be approved for certain expenses.
 ORA does not provide any explanation as to why the justification provided by Cal-Am for deviating from the five-year average for a given expense category is insufficient.
 ORA itself makes recommendations for expenses that deviate from strict application of a five-year average for various reasons (e.g., chemicals expenses, certain district rent expenses, and materials and supplies for the Ventura District).
 Rather than adopt a blanket approach for all expense categories, we find it reasonable to analyze each expense category to determine the appropriate forecast for that category.

 In developing the expense forecasts, we also do not find justification for removing all high “outlier years” as defined by ORA with the exception of the outlier years for “Misc.
 Maint. – Transmission & Distribution – Service” for the Sacramento District.
 We agree with ORA that the recorded expenses for 2011 and 2012 for this expense line item should not be considered in developing the TY forecast.
 Cal-Am explains that it charged expenses for completing a conversion from flat rate to metered service to this line item in 2011 and 2012.
-There are no such conversions planned for this GRC cycle.
+The record does not reflect that there are comparable amounts of conversions planned for this GRC cycle.
 Therefore, we find it more appropriate to base the forecast for this line item on the escalated 3-year average from 2013-2015.
 With respect to the other outlier years that ORA proposes be removed from expense forecasts, unless stated otherwise in this decision in the sections addressing specific expense categories, we find that Cal-Am has adequately justified including these expenses in developing the TY forecasts.
 We find reasonable Cal-Am’s explanation that these expenses may not occur every year but still could occur over the next GRC cycle as a part of normal operations.
 Furthermore, ORA acknowledges that it erroneously adjusted some line items related to safety or SWRCB regulations.

 Inflation Multiplier